ApoorvaSrivastav/Basics-of-Deep-Learning/README.md

-# Machine-Learning
+# Deep Learning via Pytorch

-This repository contains the assignments and the quizes given in SMAI course at IIIT Hyderabad
+This repository contains Basics of Pytorch and CNN